clowdr-app/clowdr/README.md

-# Clowdr virtual conference platform
+# Midspace virtual conference platform

-This is version 3 of Clowdr - more functional, more robust, more scalable, and 100% open source!
+This is version 3 of Midspace - more functional, more robust, more scalable, and 100% open source!

-If you want to contribute to Clowdr, please read our [contribution guidelines](CONTRIBUTING).
+If you want to contribute to Midspace, please read our [contribution guidelines](CONTRIBUTING).

 ## Structure